hrishikesh-arun/Project-WI/README.md

 Instructions:
 - Add more photos to imageData by putting the photo of the animal (any of the 5 types). the file name should follow this pattern: **[animal-name][number (either 0,1 or 2)].jpg** (png and jpeg not accepted).
 Example: *tiger1.jpg*
-- Replace the DRONE_URL constant to the actual drone link
-- Set debug=False in main.py (app.launch())